philamp/formovie_theater_hdr_settings/README.md

 > - HUE settings are the same as https//www.projectorcentral.com/Formovie-Theater-UST-Laser-TV-Projector-Review.htm excecpt for yellow.
 > - SATURATION lowered for RED, FT and MAGENTA.
 > - BRIGHTNESS lowered by a lot.
-Worth trying 50 with Gamma bright as well.
+Worth trying 50 with Gamma bright as well maybe.
 > - GAIN adusted to same value for all, should be adjusted with color temperature instead.
 > - ``*`` means it was changed from projectorcentral advice